 3. Keep your finger off the trigger until your sights are on the target.

 4. Be sure of your target and what is beyond it.

 There are also secondary gun dangers, learn more here

 All guns are always loaded – period!

 Naturally, if Rule 1 applies ALWAYS, Rule 2 applies EVERYWHERE.
 Whether at the practice range, in your daily carry, examination or cleaning.
 A gun that is holstered properly, lying on a table, or stored properly poses no danger to anyone.
-It is only when handled that there is risk.
-This rule applies of keeping the muzzle (front) pointing in a safe directions applies in self defense, practice and daily handling.
+It is only when handled that there is a risk.
+This rule of keeping the muzzle (front) pointing in a safe direction applies in self-defense, practice and daily handling.
 The muzzle of a firearm shall never point at anything you are not willing to destroy.
 If you are not willing to take a human life, do not point the muzzle at a person, including yourself!
 Do not allow the muzzle to point at your extremities, for example using both hands to re-holster your firearm.
 This is an unsafe practice.
-A well designed hostler will accommodate one-handed holstering, so avoid holsters which collapse after withdrawing the gun.
+A well-designed hostler will accommodate one-handed holstering, so avoid holsters which collapse after withdrawing the gun.
 Safe Dry-fire practice with an empty gun at home is a good habit and highly recommended.

 Know what your target is, what is in line with it, and what is behind it.

 Never shoot at anything you have not positively identified.
-Remember – in many cases the bullet does not stop with your target and can pass through both interior and exterior walls.
-In self-defense situations, always be aware of what or who may be behind your target and the assess the risk of hitting an innocent bystander.
-You may need adjust your line of fire to avoid hitting others.
+Remember – in many cases, the bullet does not stop with your target and can pass through both interior and exterior walls.
+In self-defense situations, always be aware of what or who may be behind your target and then assess the risk of hitting an innocent bystander.
+You may need to adjust your line of fire to avoid hitting others.
 You must assess the deadly threat from your attacker with the deadly threat from your bullets to others.
-Be keenly aware of your surroundings, whether on the range or in a life threatening altercation.
+Be keenly aware of your surroundings, whether on the range or in a life-threatening altercation.
 Do not assume anything.